The ultimate guide to roof and loft insulation

 How do I find an insulation installer?

-Visit the National Insulation Association (NIA) website for contact details of NIA members in your area.
+Visit the National Insulation Association (NIA) website to find NIA members in your area.
 Installers listed on the site have agreed to follow a code of professional practice.